ferdium/ferdium-app/README.md

 $ npm run build
 ```

-Deliverables will be available in the `out` folder.
+Assets will be available in the `out` folder.

 ### Release